jwcarr/flatlanders/README.md

 - SciPy: https://www.scipy.org

-All analyses were performed on OS X El Capitan with up-to-date versions of all external libraries.
+All analyses were performed on OS X El Capitan with up-to-date versions of the above libraries.
 These instructions are intended to get you started and do not cover the use of every function in every module.
 They begin with the assumption that you have ```cd```’d into the ```/flatlanders/analysis``` directory and opened a Python interpreter, e.g.:

 ```
 $ cd flatlanders/analysis/